oVirt/ovirt-site/source/develop/developer-guide/debugfrontend.md

 *Q: My web browser doesn't prompt me to install GWT Developer Plugin.*

 A: Make sure your browser is officially supported by GWT Developer Plugin.
-Alternatively, get it from [here](http://gwt.googleusercontent.com/samples/MissingPlugin/MissingPlugin.html) and install the plugin manually into your browser.

 *Q: The web page is blank after navigating to debug URL.*